nixlim/FXGL/README.md

 ## Standalone game executable (`.jar`)

-After running building the game you will find the executable in `build/libs/` with a suffix `-all`.
+After building the game you will find the executable in `build/libs/` with a suffix `-all`.